 Study Skill #5: Create a Schedule

 Once you’ve familiarized yourself with the test, and identified the problem areas that you need to strengthen in order to get your score, create a study schedule.
 In that schedule, write down exactly what you intend to work and when you intend to review it to make sure it’s crystal clear in your mind.
-Your study Schedule may look like this:

 You can see from this study schedule that I’ve allowed myself two days off every week – Sundays and then one day during the week.
 I’ve set myself up to work on my IELTS Academic Preparation for two hours every evening because that’s when I know everyone will be busy doing homework, and no-one will be wondering where I am… or looking for socks, snacks, mitts etc. which everyone I live with always seems to need my help to find.